mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 ### CENTRAL SUPPLY CATALOGUE: BWAPS

 Bwaps are able to use the majority of items designed for humans without penalty due to their similar morphology.
 This includes computer keyboards, kitchen implements, tools and thousands of other items.
 Those that require a more ergonomic fit to a particular race, such as drone waldoes, filter masks, pistol grips and the like impose DM-1 unless they are specifically designed for the Bwap anatomy.
 Likewise, another race attempting to use an item designed specifically for a Bwap will suffer the same DM-1.
-Bwap specific items are more difficult to find but cost the same as human- specific items.
+Bwap specific items are more difficult to find but cost the same as human-specific items.
 Protective equipment such as vacc suits, combat armor, rebreathers, and so on, must be specifically designed for an individual race and are not interchangeable between species.
 Such equipment for Bwaps costs 110% of the normal price.

 Electronic equipment must be specially sealed against moisture and high humidity when being handled by a Bwap to avoid detrimental effects but this is a standard feature of all electrical equipment at TL10+.